Card Summary Table

 If you’re trying to build credit, you’ve got to start somewhere.
 As we suggest in our Beginner’s Guide, when getting your first card you should make sure it’s one with $0 annual fee.

 This is because you want to open the card and never close it again to keep your active account age as high as possible!
-The Chase Slate® Card is a perfect card to do that with.
+This is a perfect card to do that with.

 Your other big advantage with opening up this card is that it offers you a free FICO score!
 Currently, this is the only Chase card that offers this benefit, and it is a great tool to use to build credit.

-Tracking your score monthly allows you to see when you can afford to open a new card, and starting with the Chase Slate® Card offers you the ability to do this for free.
+Tracking your score monthly allows you to see when you can afford to open a new card, and the card offers you the ability to do this for free.

-Using the Chase Slate® Card for Debt Consolidation and Cash Flow
+Using the Card for Debt Consolidation and Cash Flow

-Whether you’re in debt or need cash, this card offers a larger 0% APR period than most other cards.
-At 15 months, you have over a year to pay back your purchases and balance transfers.
+Whether you’re in debt or need cash, this card offers a longer intro APR period than most other cards.
+You typically have over a year to pay back your purchases and balance transfers.

 While we don’t recommend holding balances, inevitably many of us have had to do it at some times in our lives.
 If you do, we always recommend doing this as smartly as possible.

-That being said, don’t miss any payments on your Chase Slate® Card during your 0% APR period, because that typically ends your introductory offer period and leaves you with a bunch of interest to pay.
+That being said, don’t miss any payments during your intro APR period, because that typically ends your introductory offer period and leaves you with a bunch of interest to pay.

 If you need help paying off your card, you can utilize the Chase BluePrint tool, which is a great tool to help you pay off balances and save on interest.